acolytec3/brightIdSDK/README.md

 # 📖 Docs

-You can read docs [here](./docs/README.md), just remember to run your `npm run docs` script.
+You can read docs [here](./docs/README.md), just remember to run the `npm run docs` script.

-# 🔍 Usage
+# Contributing

+PRs always welcome!

-Predefined scripts:
+Predefined scripts in `package.json`:

 - changelog: creates a changelog (using standard-changelog)
 - docs: creates docs from your jsdocs